vicky-liu17/vicky-blogs/Machine_Learning_and _Information_Theory .md

 - Note that we often interchangeably talk about the entropy of a probability mass function, $H(P_{\mathrm{\pmb x}})$.
 This is just the entropy of a random variable distributed according to that probability mass function.
 - Probability Mass Function: A probability mass function (pmf) is a function over the sample space of a discrete random variable X which gives the probability that X is equal to a certain value. f(x)=P[X=x]. (概率质量函数（probability mass function，简写为pmf）是离散随机变量在各特定取值上的概率。)

+> **The units of entropy:** Depending on the base of the logarithm in the formula, the common units of the entropy are bits (for the base-2 logarithm), nats (for the natural logarithm) and dits (for the base-10 logarithm).
+In this lesson, we will mostly use bits, since it arguably is the most familiar unit for those who have experience with digital computers.
+It doesn’t matter so much for the theory, since the principles are the same no matter what units we use.